 Carpet might be the right type of flooring for a basement with low moisture levels and used as a family room or entertainment space.
 More durable vinyl or laminate would be better for basement flooring if your basement experiences high moisture or greater temperature variance.

-An Empire Today Sales Representative can help you choose the right basement flooring.
-During your FREE In-Home Estimate, it’s never been easier to select floors to fit your home, budget and lifestyle.
+An Empire Today flooring professional can help you choose the right basement flooring.
+During your FREE In-Home Estimate, it’s never been easier to select floors to fit your home, budget, and lifestyle.